nearform/react-patterns-workshop/slides.md

 # Step 10: Exercise

-- In `src/pages/index.js` add a `getServerSideProps` async function that asynchronously calls the `movieResultsFromDefaultYear()` function
+- In `src/pages/index.js` export a `getServerSideProps` async function that asynchronously calls the `movieResultsFromDefaultYear()` function
 - Return an object with a `props` property that has a nested `preloadedMovies` property with the movies data from `movieResultsFromDefaultYear()`.
 E.g.

 ```js